 and yogic traditions of both Buddhism

 .
-The name Chakra is derived from the word wheel.
+The name Chakra is derived from the word Wheel.
 Chakra is also referred to wheel-like vortices.
 Chakras are a source of energy that permeates from a point on the physical body.
 The vortices are considered the focal points for the reception and transmission of energies.
-There are seven chakras in total.
+There are 7 chakras in total.
 However there are several chakras on a human body.

 In the Upanishad

 texts, the chakras have been mentioned.
 The energy of these vortices arrives from ones own Kundalini

 , another being the spiritual force within an individual.
 These energies come from inside the body and flows out the chakras.
 One experiences energy from other people.
 Spiritual energy, Prana